MLOps-Group/shroom-classifier/reports/README.md

 >
 > Answer:

+We used weights and biases to log and track our experiments.
 In the following wandb images we compare to models starting with to different initial learning rates.
 The learning rate is updated using a scheduler and shown in the first image below.
+Also the number of completed epochs is shown in the right panel.

+Unfortunately, we had to shut down the purple run due to some misconfigurations.

 ![my_image](figures/wandb3.PNG)

 The second image shows the validation steps after each training epoch.
+We used Pytorch Ligthing to perform both training and validation - The scores are the mean of the different metric for the entire validation epoch.
 Here it appears that the model with the higher initial learning rate (brown) overfits the training data as the validation loss rises.
 However, it is still this model which performs best when comparing the other classification metrics.

 ![my_image](figures/wandb1.PNG)